Maxxnotmarx/Group43/README.md

     1. Generation of random game sets:

     The guessing word is randomly selected from a specific dictionary.
 Take the Classic Mode for instance, the player can choose the vocabulary the word comes from and its length, but the selection of the word from that specific dictionary that the player choose is random, in which case he or she will not be able to predict what the next word is before he or she starts to guess.
+The generation of random word is achieved by defining the RandomWord() function in RandomWord.cpp.

     2. Data structures for storing game status: